10 Things to Do in Krakow in Summer

 Summer Solstice in Krakow| ©Rafał Zięba

-Summer in Krakow presents very pleasant temperatures, without really being stiflingly hot.
-Thus, July and August have an average maximum temperature of 23.4°C, while the average minimum is about 12.7°C.
+Summer in Krakow features very pleasant temperatures, without ever becoming stiflingly hot.
+Thus, July and August have an average high of 23.4°C, while the average low remains around 12.7°C.

-The month of September is somewhat different, with temperatures dropping.
-By the final days of summer, the highs are already at a pleasant 19ºC, but the lows can drop to 8ºC on average.
+September is a bit different, as temperatures begin to drop.
+By the end of summer, highs hover around a pleasant 19°C, but lows can drop to an average of 8°C.

-Something to keep in mind is that the possibility of rain is always present, as the average is that there is rainfall 8 days a month.
-The best way to ensure that you can carry out your plans is to check the weather forecast shortly before traveling.
+One thing to keep in mind is that the chance of rain is always present, as it rains an average of 8 days a month.
+The best way to ensure you can carry out your plans is to check the weather forecast shortly before traveling.

 Market Square in Summer| ©Iz Marty